pragsmike/PromptCritical/docs/API.md

-# `pcrit.pdb` API Reference
+# `pcrit.pdb.core` API Reference

-The `pcrit.pdb` namespace provides a complete library for interacting with a file-based database of LLM prompts.
+The `pcrit.pdb.core` namespace provides a complete, high-level library for interacting with a file-based database of LLM prompts.
 It handles all file I/O, data serialization, and concurrency management, presenting a simple and robust API to the user.

 ## The Prompt Record